 People of the Second World War (1939–1945) Influential leaders, generals and civilians who caused, influenced and fought during the Second World War.
 Including; Hitler, Churchill, Stalin, Roosevelt, Truman, Emperor Hirohito, Eisenhower, Rommel and De Gaulle.

-Victorian age (1837–1901) The principle figures of the Victorian age and the second half of the industrial revolution.
+Victorian age (1837–1901) The principal figures of the Victorian age and the second half of the industrial revolution.

 Edwardian Age (1901–1914).
 A period of growth in science, technology and also rising tensions between the major powers.
 Also saw the ‘heroic age’ of exploration.